hectorastrom/ARAUS-Soundscapes-Affective-Analysis/README.md

 - Explore tonality of many remarkable soundscapes for dominant frequency range in spectrum analysis.
 - Perform experiment to analyze restorativeness of remarkable soundscapes (with features summarized in previous section).
 - Produce unconventional soundscapes emphasizing the psychoacoustic parameters found to be most restorative.
----

 ## Maintainers
 - Hector Astrom - *hastrom@mit.edu*

+---

 *Note: This README is part of an ongoing research project at the MIT Media Lab analyzing the characteristics of soundscapes that lead to attention restoration.
-It integrates findings from initial and subsequent analyses to provide a comprehensive view of the role of psychoacoustic features in shaping affective states in urban environments.*
+It integrates findings from initial and subsequent analyses to provide a comprehensive view of the role of psychoacoustic features in soundscapes in shaping affective states*